 INTRODUCTION

-Early gastric cancer mainly refers to the condition that cancer tissues occurred in the submucosa or mucosa[1].{2-4 ndoscopic submucosal dissection (ESD) has become one of the main therapies for early gastric cancer, and is widely used in clinical practice achieving inspiring comparable efficacy with radical resection ESDwhich originated in Japanis characterized by high rate of en bloc resection and low recurrence rate.
+Early gastric cancer mainly refers to the condition that cancer tissues occurred in the submucosa or mucosa[1].
+With the progress in the therapy instruments and technological advancement in endoscopic examination{2-4], endoscopic submucosal dissection (ESD) has become one of the main therapies for early gastric cancer, and is widely used in clinical practice achieving inspiring comparable efficacy with radical resection.
+ESD, which originated in Japan, is characterized by a high rate of en bloc resection and low recurrence rate.
 Several studies[5-7] showed the long- and short-term outcomes of patients eligible for ESD are comparable with those undergoing gastric resection.
 Moreover, ESD is associated with less complications, shorter hospital stays and better quality of life.
-In the clinical practice, identifying risk factors for cancer recurrence and then developing corresponding therap strategies is essential for the intervention in elderly patients with early gastric cancer and precancerous lesions.
+In the clinical practice, identifying risk factors for cancer recurrence and then developing corresponding therapeutic strategies is essential for the intervention in elderly patients with early gastric cancer and precancerous lesions.
 The present study discussed the efficacy and safety of ESD in the elderly population.

 MATERIALS AND METHODS